EEG Test in Gurugram

 What to Expect at Your First Visit

 Before the EEG, we review why the test is needed.
-We ask about the event, triggers, duration, recovery, witness description, medications, sleep deprivation, alcohol, prior reports, and any neurological symptoms.
+We ask about the event, possible triggers, duration, recovery, witness description, medicines, sleep deprivation, alcohol use, previous reports, and any associated neurological symptoms.

-If EEG is appropriate, we select the type of EEG based on the clinical question.
+If an EEG Test in Sector 56, Gurgaon is appropriate, the type and duration of the recording are selected according to the clinical question.

 How to Prepare for an EEG